zietzm/gromacs/Project1.md

 ## Equilibrate lipids-water system

 It is now time for us to run the full simulation using our real .mdp file, martini_md.mdp.
 This .mdp file will use 12,500,000 steps of 20 fs to simulate a time of 250 ns.
 ```
 grompp -f martini_md.mdp -c water-lipids-min.gro -p lipid.top -maxwarn 10 -o solv-md.tpr
+tmux
 mdrun -deffnm solv-md -v
 ```
+Now we wait for the simulation to run.
+This could take a long time, but luckily we ran the process in tmux.
+This allows us to press Ctr-b d to detach from the tmux session.
+To test that it worked, we can type `tmux attach` to check that the process is running even when we close the SSH session.
+If everything worked with tmux, we can again detach from tmux and type `exit` to exit the SSH.

 ## Inspect product